-ECE 182: CHILD DEVELOPMENT 3 CREDITS
+ECE\ 182: CHILD GROWTH AND DEVELOPMENT

-This course is concerned with human development from prenatal through elementary education with particular emphasis on the preschool child.
-The physical, socio-emotional, and cognitive benchmarks through successive stages of development will be studied in depth.
-This course requires ten hours of observation (in an NAEYC accredited program or an instructor-approved program) in order to complete the course.
+This course is concerned with human development from prenatal through second grade with particular emphasis on children with developmental delays, disabilities, language and/or cultural differences.
+The early childhood developmental benchmarks through successive stages will be studied in depth.
+This course requires observations in the following age groups: infants, toddler, preschoolers and school age (5 years through 8 years) in order to complete the course.